Shrimp and Chorizo Pasta with Arugula

 Instructions

-• Toss the shrimp with 2 tablespoons of chorizo seasoning, and chill it in the refrigerator for at least 1 hour.
+• In a small bowl, mix together the ingredients for the chorizo seasoning.
+Toss the shrimp with 2 tablespoons of the seasoning, and chill it in the refrigerator for at least 1 hour.

 • Bring a large pot of salted water to a boil.
 Add the pasta and cook until al dente.
-Reserve 1 cup of pasta water.
+Drain, and reserve 1 cup of pasta water.

-• Meanwhile, heat the olive oil in a large skillet on medium heat, and cook the garlic until lightly golden.
+• Meanwhile, heat the olive oil in a large skillet over medium-low to medium heat, and cook the garlic until lightly golden.
 Add the chorizo and brown it a bit, then add the red pepper flakes, stirring them for 30 seconds.
-Pour in the wine, and simmer it for 2 to 3 minutes to cook off the alcohol.
+Pour in the wine, and simmer it 2-3 minutes to cook off some of the alcohol.

 • Add the seasoned shrimp by spreading them in a single layer in the pan; sprinkle them with the salt.
-Cook them for 2 to 3 minutes per side until they turn pink and opaque.
-Another sign they're done is when they start to tighten into a "C" shape.
+Cook them for 2-3 minutes per side until they turn pink and opaque.

-• Drain the pasta and toss it with everything in the pan; stir in the arugula so it wilts.
+• Toss the drained pasta with everything in the pan; stir in the arugula so it wilts.
 Add just enough pasta water to moisten everything before serving.
 Finish off the pasta by drizzling some extra virgin olive oil on top.
+Enjoy!

 Notes